Breaking News on Dairy Processing & Markets

 Counter petition based on “incorrect premise”

-Commenting on the counter petition, Armstrong said that while the IDFA and NMPF welcome the feedback, the consumer petition is based on an “incorrect premise.”
+Armstrong said that while the IDFA and NMPF welcome this feedback, the consumer petition is based on an “incorrect premise.”

 “We welcome and value consumer input.
 Milk companies constantly respond to consumer requests for new products and more choices in the dairy aisle."